noahehall/theBookOfNoah/0current/languages/scala/scala.verbose.md

 - its common to see Sealed Traits, case classes, and objects all using the same name at the same time in the same file
   - check the domain modeling link, theres a section on `companion objects`
     - An object that has the same name as a class, and is declared in the same file as the class, is called a "companion object."
+- its common to prefix identifiers of optional values with maybe,
+- prefer Option type over null values, null in scala only exists for interoperability with java

 ```scala
 // idiomatic to ensure vertical alignment across related lines